pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 Using project "default".
 ```

-- Let's create a group for the developers and the developer user to the group
+- Let's create a group for the developers and add the developer user to the developers group.

 ```
 $ oc adm groups new developers